Karnan (1964 film): Casting and filming

 K. V. Srinivasan played a minor role as the sage who christens the lead character as Karnan.
 He also dubbed for the voice of N. T. Rama Rao, who portrays Krishnan, after Ganesan's insistence with Panthulu.
-Shanmugasundaram was 19 when cast as the charioteer Shallian, and he believes Panthulu accepted him in that role as he had the required physique.
-V. S. Raghavan, who portrayed Vidhurar, recalled going deep into character for one scene requiring him to walk out of the royal court in anger: "I got so involved in the character that even after the shot was over I kept walking.
-Only when N.T.
-Rama Rao stopped me and asked, 'What is this,' did I realise it".
+Shanmugasundaram said he was recommended by Ganesan to Panthulu for the role of the charioteer Shallian.
+He believed Panthulu accepted him as he had the required physique for the role.
+V. S. Raghavan, who portrayed Vidhurar, recalled going deep into character for one scene requiring him to walk out of the royal court in anger: "I got so involved in the character that even after the shot was over I kept walking", and calmed down only after Rama Rao stopped and questioned him.
 The then six-year-old Master Sridhar, appears in a single scene as Meganathan, an orphan who meets Karnan after being accused of setting fire to a school.
 Sridhar finished his long scene in one take, and was paid ₹1000 (valued at about US$210 in 1964) for the performance.

 Karnan was filmed with an estimated budget of ₹4 million (valued at about US$840 000.84 in 1964).
 The high cost of the film was attributed to the transportation costs incurred to move chariots from Chennai to Kurukshetra, where the war sequences were filmed.
 Permission from the government was sought, cavalry and infantry from the Indian Army were brought to the locations at Kurukshetra and the first rows of the charging armies on horses and elephants had soldiers from the Indian Army.
 The battle scenes were shot with troupes of the 61 Cavalry Regiment, using 80 elephants, 400 horses and three cameras.
 Other scenes were shot at palaces in Jaipur.
-Shooting for Karnan also took place at the Bangalore Palace in the Cantonment area, making it the first film to be shot there.
+Shooting for Karnan also took place at the Bangalore Palace, making it the first film to be shot there.
 The disrobing of Draupadi from the Mahabharata was filmed but later scrapped as it was feared the scene would depict India in a negative light.

-In 2012, Panthulu's son Ravishankar revealed that a few shots involving Ganesan and Rama Rao took as many as four days to shoot, because of the large number of personnel involved.
+According to Panthulu's son Ravishankar, a 2-minute sequence took as many as four days to shoot, because of the large number of personnel involved.
 After the release of Karnan, all the chariots made for the war sequences in Kurukshetra, were donated to the Brihadisvara Temple, Thanjavur.
 The film was processed at Filmcenter in Bombay, and was the first Tamil film to be colourised using Eastmancolor.
 Its final length was 4876 metres.